-Silicon photonics combines the integrated circuit and the semiconductor laser so that data can be sent and received through light.
-This confluence of two of the most important inventions of the 20th century enables faster data transfer over longer distances than in traditional electronics, while taking advantage of the efficiencies of high-volume silicon manufacturing.
+Silicon Photonics is a combination of two of the most important inventions of the 20th century—the silicon integrated circuit and the semiconductor laser.
+It enables faster data transfer over longer distances compared to traditional electronics, while utilizing the efficiencies of Intel’s high-volume silicon manufacturing.

-Intel® Silicon Photonics optical transceivers are shipping in volume now, enabling data centers to cost-effectively deploy 100 Gigabits per second solutions via:
+Intel® Silicon Photonics Optical Transceivers are shipping in volume now, enabling data centers to cost-effectively deploy 100 Gigabit per second solutions via:

 For use only by product developers, software developers, and system integrators.
 For evaluation only; not FCC approved for resale.